p-coughlan/coughlans_restaurant/README.md

 - **My Tutor at WAES, Komal Karir:** For invaluable guidance and encouragement.
 - **My Code Institite Mentor, Spencer Barribal:** For your insights and support.
 - **My Fellow L5 Web Application Development Students:** For your collaboration and feedback.

-Notes:
-Images / screenshots to include
-- booking form and confirmation page
-- review form and success pages
-- daily/weekly/monthly calendar views

-- am I repsonsive

-Improvements:
-Booking Form
-- pick date and time from calendar widget
-- Placeholder text for empty fields
-- style input boxes so not so much empty space
-- Refactor booking logic as currently able to make a booking of 0
-- Refactor booking logic as currently able to book a table outside of restaurant hours

-Review Form:
-- Review stars not working as anticipated.
-All stars should be 'checked' by default.
-Currently only number 5 is.
-If a user selects a rating of 4 then 4 stars should be checked and so on, rather than the individual number.
-This could potentially be done by JavaScript.

-ALL FORMS
-- A close button (cross) in corner so that the user can close the form.
-Currently the user has to click on home (Coughlan's) to navigate away from the form

-Mailing List
-- A link on the site to sign up to a mailing list - a checkbox could also be included in the review form for this

-Calendar
-- Some extra styling here to bring in line with the site theme but still mainting functionality (key)

-Menus
-- Currently just a basic placeholder - add and style content